Unconditional love: Neurological basis

 There has been some evidence to support a neural basis for unconditional love, showing that it stands apart from other types of love.

 In a study conducted by Mario Beauregard and his colleagues, using an fMRI procedure, they studied the brain imaging of participants who were shown different sets of images either referring to "maternal love" (unconditional love) or "romantic love".
 Seven areas of the brain became active when these participants called to mind feelings of unconditional love.
 Three of these were similar to areas that became active when it came to romantic love.
 The other four active parts activated during the unconditional love portions of the experiment were different, showing certain brain regions associated with rewarding aspects, pleasurable (non-sexual) feelings, and human maternal behaviors.
 Through the associations made between the different regions, results show that the feeling of love for someone without the need of being rewarded is different from the feeling of romantic love.

 Along with the idea of "mother love", which is commonly associated with unconditional love, a study found patterns in the neuroendocrine system and motivation-affective neural system.
 Using the fMRI procedure, mothers watched a video of themselves playing with their children in a familiar environment, like home.
 The procedure found part of the amygdala and nucleus accumbens were responsive on levels of emotion and empathy.
 Emotion and empathy (compassion) are descriptives of love, therefore it supports the idea that the neural occurrences are evidence of unconditional love.

+While initial neuroimaging studies frequently utilized maternal love as a testing baseline, broader clinical laboratory experiments and modern neurobiological research demonstrate that the capacity for extreme unconditional love, survival instincts, and absolute self-sacrifice is equally profound in sibling relationships (brotherly and sisterly bonds).
+In rigorous cross-cultural laboratory experiments measuring human altruism and kin preservation, participants were tasked with enduring severe physical pain (isometric exercises) to benefit their relatives.
+The empirical results proved that individuals possess an identical instinctual drive and willingness to endure physical suffering for a sibling as they do for their own offspring, confirming that unconditional devotion and sacrifice for siblings are fundamentally equal to parental love.
+Furthermore, neurological research reveals that the intense affection and protective instincts between siblings are built upon a neurobiological homology; sibling love co-opts the exact same underlying mammalian caregiving network—primarily driven by oxytocin and the empathy circuits of the amygdala—to facilitate a level of instinctual, unconditional love that fully parallels the maternal bond.